 17) “we propose implementing a flexible that will give health care providers some latitude to determine specific health conditions and geographic areas that will be the focus of the proposed projects...”

 The Muscogee (Creek) Nation (MCN) and Indian Country (IC) reflect many of the realities of this proposal.
 The majority of MCN jurisdiction and IC is determined to be rural by the Census Bureau and there are a number of epidemics tribal citizens face stemming from lack of access to continual care and prevention based health care plans: heart disease, diabetes, depression, suicide, substance abuse, chronic health conditions, etc., all of which require continual treatment and access to medical professionals.
-MCN fits and supports this proposal as the Tribe also runs two hospitals in rural communities as defined by the Census Bureau that serve both tribal citizens and non-tribal with the majority of both tribal and non-tribal citizens being beneficiaries of IHS or Medicaid.
-MCN also encourages the Commission to focus on persistently communities, where there is broadband support for telehealth, either in health facilities or through mobile devices, given telecommunication density and access..
+MCN fits and supports this proposal as the Tribe also runs two hospitals in rural communities as defined by the Census Bureau that serve both tribal citizens and non-tribal with the majority of both being beneficiaries of IHS or Medicaid.
+MCN also encourages the Commission to focus on persistently communities, where there is broadband support for telehealth, either in health facilities or through mobile devices, given telecommunication density and access.

 18) “we seek comments on whether or not the Pilot program should focus on certain health conditions or geographic regions…”

-Many commenters asserted that the Pilot program (PP) shouldn’t be focused on specific conditions, but rather, and based on the current information provided that connected care services benefit a number of different conditions,.
-IMCN concurs with this notion particularly for the Nation’s jurisdiction reflects many rural citizens may not have ease of access to health care in other ways and would greatly benefit from telehealth.
-In MCN’s case, this would include more than just tribal citizens, it would also include; and not just tribal citizens, but non-tribal citizens who utilize our 2 hospital systems that are open to the general public.
+Many commenters asserted that the Pilot program (PP) shouldn’t be focused on specific conditions, but rather, based on the current information provided that connected care services benefit a number of different conditions.
+MCN concurs with this notion particularly for the Nation’s jurisdiction reflects many rural citizens may not have ease of access to health care in other ways and would greatly benefit from telehealth.
+In MCN’s case, this would include more than just tribal citizens, it would also include non-tribal citizens who utilize our hospital system.
 However, a focus can and should be given to a number of health conditions that are determined to be chronic and requiring long-term care and long-term access to care.

 19) “we seek comments on supported services and the broadband connectivity clinics and clients would use to receive connected care…”